bengler/what-school/README.md

 what-school
 ===========

-A single evening suggestion as to how one might formulate a service to let you find what local school your kids belong to.
+A service for people in Oslo to find out what school their kids belong to.
 An alternative to this [official page](http://www.utdanningsetaten.oslo.kommune.no/skoletilhoerighet/).

 ## Features